 City Creatures Blog Submission Guidelines

 City Creatures Blog is a community of storytellers who are exploring the ways in which cities offer opportunities for transformation, intimacy, and connection with other species.
-New blog posts are published every week.
-Submissions are welcome and open year-round.
+New blog posts are published every other week.

 The City Creatures Blog publishes original first-person stories that spark discussion about the relationships between humans, urban animals, and cities.
 Before submitting, please be certain that your piece speaks to that topical intersection in a provocative way.

 Blog posts should be, first and foremost, good stories—topically relevant, timely, emotionally compelling, concisely and creatively written, and of interest to a general audience.
 To gain a sense of the range of subjects and styles of the City Creatures Blog, please familiarize yourself with the contents of the blog prior to submitting.

 Opening paragraph: The opening paragraph should be provocative enough to engage potential readers and pique their interest.
 Blog posts will be referenced and cross-promoted through other channels, including our weekly e-newsletter, Facebook, and Twitter feeds.
 Ideally, the first lines of the post can be copied and pasted as “teaser” text and paired with a link to the full blog post.

 Format: Submit posts in Microsoft Word format.
 The Word document should include only text and hyperlinks (images should be submitted separately, as email attachments).
 If you are referencing facts gathered from another website, cite the sources and provide hyperlinks so proper credit can be given.